 The best of our garden in summer

 The formal gardens at Polesden Lacey are varied and beautiful, especially in summer when the beds burst with colour and fragrance.
-Here's a list of our top suggestions for what you should look out for in the garden when you visit this summer.
+Here's our list of what to look out for in the garden, when you visit this summer.